rowlinsonmike/gaia/docs/job.md

 - capture terraform plan

-- create graph data in mermaid format ([mermaid live editor](https://mermaid-js.github.io/docs/mermaid-live-editor-beta/#/edit))
+- create graph data in [drawio format](https://drawio-app.com/import-from-csv-to-drawio/)

 These datapoints are presented back to the end user within the job's page.